Fine chemical: Big molecules

 Proteins are "very high-molecular-weight" (MW > 100,000) organic compounds, consisting of amino acid sequences linked by peptide bonds.
 They are essential to the structure and function of all living cells and viruses and are among the most actively studied molecules in biochemistry.
 They can be made only by advanced biotechnological processes; primarily mammalian cell cultures.
 Monoclonal antibodies (mAb) prevail among human-made proteins.
 About a dozen of them are approved as pharmaceuticals.
 Important modern products are EPO (Binocrit, NeoRecormon, erythropoietin), Enbrel (etanercerpt), Remicade (infliximab); MabThera/Rituxin (rituximab), and Herceptin (trastuzumab).

 PEGylation is a big step forward regarding administration of peptide and protein drugs.
 The method offers the two-fold advantage of substituting injection by oral administration and reducing the dosage, and therefore the cost of the treatment.
 The pioneer company in this field is Prolong Pharmaceuticals which has developed a PEGylated erythropoietin (PEG-EPO).

 Oligonucleotides are a third category of big molecules.
 They are oligomers of nucleotides, which in turn are composed of a five-carbon sugar (either ribose or desoxyribose), a nitrogenous base (either a pyrimidine or a purine) and 1–3 phosphate groups.
 The best known representative of a nucleotide is the coenzyme ATP (=Adenosine triphosphate), MW 507.2.
 Oligonucleotides are chemically synthesized from protected phosphoramidites of natural or chemically modified nucleosides.
 The oligonucleotide chain assembly proceeds in the direction from 3'- to 5'-terminus by following a procedure referred to as a "synthetic cycle".
 Completion of a single synthetic cycle results in the addition of one nucleotide residue to the growing chain.
 The maximum length of synthetic oligonucleotides hardly exceeds 200 nucleotide components.
 From its current range of applications in basic research as well as in drug target validation, drug discovery, and therapeutic development, the potential use of oligonucleotides is foreseen in gene therapy (antisense drugs), disease prevention and agriculture.

 Antibody-drug conjugates (ADC) constitute a combination between small and big molecules.
 The small molecule parts, up to four different APIs, are highly potent cytotoxic drugs.
 They are linked with a monoclonal antibody, a big molecule which is of little or no therapeutic value in itself, but extremely discriminating for its targets, the cancer cells.
-The first commercialized ADCs were Isis's Fomivirsen and, more recently, Pfizer's (formerly Wyeth) Mylotarg (gemtuzumab ozogamicin).
+The first commercialized ADCs was Pfizer's (formerly Wyeth) Mylotarg (gemtuzumab ozogamicin).
 Examples of ADCs in phase III of development are Abbott's / Isis's Alicaforsen and Eli Lilly's Aprinocarsen.